A Lean Ministry is a Smart Ministry

 9) Eliminate ministries slowly.

-10) Remind your people they can do any ministry they desire, on their own.
+10) Cast vision so your people know they can do any ministry they desire, on their own.

-12) Keep casting vision and tell stories of life change.
+12) Continue to cast vision and tell stories of life change.

 Coupled with ongoing evaluation, cast vision and tell stories so your congregation often hears about the lives that are changed by your ministry efforts.